Skip to main content

 What's the difference between pea gravel and crushed stone?

-Pea gravel has rounded, smooth stones (1/8″ to 3/8″ / 3–10 mm diameter — about the size of peas).
+Pea gravel has rounded, smooth stones (1/8″ to 3/8″ / 3–10 mm diameter, about the size of peas).
 It's comfortable to walk on barefoot and good for decorative use, walkways, and playgrounds.
-Crushed stone has angular, sharp edges that lock together when compacted — better for driveways and structural fill where stability matters.
-Pea gravel rolls under foot pressure; crushed stone doesn't.
+Crushed stone has angular, sharp edges that lock together when compacted, which makes it better for driveways and structural fill where stability matters.
+Pea gravel rolls under foot pressure.
+Crushed stone doesn't.

 How deep should gravel be for a driveway?